mod-audio/mod-factory-user-data/README.md

 2. create/edit the pedalboards and banks using the GUI
 3. run `./factory-user-data modduo retrieve`

 The script does not solve conflicts, in this case you'll have to fix them manually.
 You will be warned in case of conflict.

----

-Note: If you would like to contribute to this repository but don't have writing permission, please open a pull request.
+If you are a MOD Team member and have write permission to this repository make sure to have a fresh MOD installation (factory deploy) before running the **retrieve** command.